MoseleyBioinformaticsLab/jpredapi/docs/tutorial.rst

 =====================

-The :mod:`jpredapi` package provides functions to submit, check status, and retrieve results from JPred: A Secondary Structure Prediction Server.
+The :mod:`jpredapi` package provides functions to submit, check status, and retrieve results from JPred: A Secondary Structure Prediction Server (JPred_).

 Command Line Interface